wb666greene/AI-Person-Detector/README.md

 The major upgrade is using the Coral TPU and MobilenetSSD-v2_coco for the AI.
 The Movidius NCS/NCS2 are still supported, but the *.bin and *.xml files for the MobilenetSSD-v2_coco model are too large to upload to GitHub.

+The Ai is pure Python3 code and should work on any system that can run a python3 version supported by Google Coral TPU or Intel OpenVINO installers with an OpenCV version capable of decoding h264/h.265 rtsp streams.
+If you have cameras capable of delivering "full resolution" Onvif snapshots, are using USB webcams, mjpeg stream cameras (or motioneyOS), or the PiCamera module the h.264/h.265 decoding issue is moot.

 # Notes from a "virgin" setup of Raspbian Buster Pi3/4, 22JAN2020